vyedin/vyedin.github.io/pages/devtools.md

 description:
 ---

 In 2011, I joined Xamarin, a new startup on a mission to make it fast, easy, and fun to build mobile apps.
-Xamarin joined Microsoft's developer division in 2016, bringing our products and ideas to millions more users all over the world as part of Visual Studio.
+Xamarin became part of Microsoft's developer division in 2016, bringing our products and ideas to millions more users all over the world as part of Visual Studio.
 Below are some of the projects I'm most proud of during my time at Xamarin/Microsoft.

 <br/>